 Traditionally served in Vietnamese street sandwiches called banh mi.
 These pickles would be great with anything that would typically be served with coleslaw or sauerkraut, like hot dogs, or barbecued pork, or even with salad or wrapped into a spring roll.
 Or just eat them straight.

 For a lower glycemic option, you can substitute the 1 cup of sugar with 3/4 cup of agave syrup.

-1 Julienne the carrots and the daikon radishes.
-Cut them first crosswise into 2 1/2 inch long segments.
+Cut them first crosswise into 2 1/2-inch long segments.
 Then cut 1/4-inch thick slices lengthwise.
 Stack the slices and cut them again into 1/4-inch thick batons.

 The pickles should sit at least overnight before eating; their flavor will improve with time.
 They should last 4 to 6 weeks in the refrigerator.